sftcd/openssl/esnistuff/README.md

 1. With esni included:

+- www.cloudflare.com finished the handshake but no sign of an esni in the EE so far

 - cloudflare.net gives "SSL alert number 70" in response to CH
 - tls13.crypto.mozilla.org gives "SSL alert number 40" in response to CH
 - 1.1.1.1:853 finishes the handshake, probably ignoring the esni